MarNeXD/Portfolio/README.md

 :-------------------------:|:-------------------------:

 ## Witches dungeon
-VR medieval  escape room game, where user needs to solve few puzzles to escape.
+VR medieval  escape room game, where user needs to solve puzzles to escape.
 The game was made in Unity engine by team of 2. [link](https://terylangosh.itch.io/witches-dungeon)

 ![](Images/WitchesDungeon1.png)  |  ![](Images/WitchesDungeon2.png)
 :-------------------------:|:-------------------------: